OfficialFranked/Python-Example/README.md

 # Hello Franked — Example Template

-A minimal example showing how to add Franked license validation to your app.
+A minimal example showing how to add Franks licenses validations to your app.
 **Pick your language, copy the config, run.**

 ---